Install Percona XtraDB Cluster in multi-namespace (cluster-wide) mode¶

 configuration file, like in the case of normal installation:$ kubectl apply -f deploy/cr.yaml -n pxc

 The creation process will take some time.
-The process is over when both operator and replica set Pods have reached their Running status:
+When the process is over your cluster will obtain the

 -